 Causes and symptoms of upper back pain

 A better understanding of the causes of upper back pain requires knowledge of the spinal anatomy.
 The brain sends and receives signals throughout the body by way of a complex system of nerves.
 In the event that a nerve becomes compressed, which is commonly referred to as a pinched nerve, the stimulation may be expressed as pain or other symptoms.
 Compression-related symptoms can include:

 - A tingling sensation in the extremities or a dull, numb feeling

 - Loss of motor function

 - Muscle cramping

-If symptoms persist despite several weeks or months of conservative treatment, contact Laser Spine Institute to learn about our minimally invasive endoscopic spine procedures that are performed on an outpatient basis.
-Our surgical treatments are an excellent alternative to open back surgery.
-Contact us today to learn more and to receive a free review of your MRI or CT scan.
+If symptoms persist despite several weeks or months of conservative treatment, contact Laser Spine Institute to learn about our minimally invasive spine procedures that are performed on an outpatient basis.
+Our surgical treatments are a more effective alternative to traditional open back surgery.
+Contact us today for your MRI review.